 Real Estate Funds-The Account has limited ownership interests in various private real estate funds.
 The Account records its contributions as increases to the investments, and distributions from the investments are treated as income within income from real estate funds in the Account's Consolidated Statements of Operations.
 Distributions that are identified as returns of capital are recorded as a reduction to the cost basis of the investment, whereas distributions identified as capital gains or losses are recorded as realized gains or losses.
-Unrealized gains and losses are recorded based upon the changes in the net asset values of the real estate funds as determined from the financial statements of the real estate funds when received by the Account.
-Prior to the receipt of the financial statements from the real estate funds, the Account estimates the value of its interest using information provided by the fund managers.
+Unrealized gains and losses are recorded based upon the changes in the net asset values of the real estate funds as determined from the financial statements of the real estate funds, the Account estimates the value of its interest using information provided by the fund managers.
 Changes in value based on such estimates are recorded by the Account as unrealized gains and losses.

 Real Estate Operating Business-The Account has a non-controlling ownership interest in one real estate operating business.
 The Account records contributions into the business as increases to the cost basis of its investment.
 Distributions are characterized by the business as either income, capital gains, or return of capital.
-Distributions classified as income are presented within income from real estate joint ventures, funds, and operating business in the Account's Consolidated Statements of Operations.
+Distributions classified as income are presented within income from operating business in the Account's Consolidated Statements of Operations.
 Distributions identified as capital gains are presented as realized gains in the Account's Consolidated Statements of Operations.
 Distributions identified as returns of capital are recorded as a reduction to the cost basis of the investment.
 Unrealized gains and losses are recorded based upon the changes in the fair value of the enterprise value of the business.